2024-08-05

 Terms of Reference

-Geodesists and geophysicists utilize gravity and gravity gradient datasets from a wide variety of sources: local relative gravity campaigns, pointwise absolute gravity observations, gravity variation in time at fixed locations, and continental scale observations from marine and airborne platforms.
+Geodesists, geophysicists as well as the metrological community utilize gravity datasets from a wide variety of sources: local relative gravity campaigns, pointwise absolute gravity observations, gravity variations in time at fixed locations, and regional scale observations from marine and airborne platforms.
 These observations need to be consistent with each other, consistent with satellite-based results, and have well defined accuracy/uncertainty determinations.
-IAG Sub-commission 2.1, "Land, Marine and Airborne Gravimetry: Standards, Observations, and Innovation,” aims to bring together scientists from all over the globe that are interested in the instruments, techniques, and analysis of terrestrial, marine and airborne gravity and gravity gradient measurements.
+IAG Sub-commission 2.1,“Terrestrial gravimetry for the needs of geosciences and metrology” aims to bring together scientists from all over the globe that are interested in the instruments, techniques, and analysis of terrestrial, marine and airborne gravity measurements.

 Objectives

-SC2.1 supports the dissemination of the results of these activities through an international absolute gravity database, which in turn, will support the ongoing realization of a new and improved International Gravity Reference Frame.
+• Support the dissemination of the results of these activities through an international absolute gravity database, which in turn, will support the ongoing realization of a new and improved International Terrestrial Gravity Reference Frame (ITGRF), as a realization of the International Terrestrial Gravity Reference System (ITGRS) defined by the IAG in its Resolution adopted during the IUGG General Assembly 2023 (https://www.iag-aig.org/doc/651bd7f2e3cbf.pdf).

-SC2.1 supports sharing expertise and experience in performing gravity surveys on moving platforms (Marine, Airborne) allowing for the collection of the highest possible quality gravity data using the most up to date techniques.
+• Support sharing expertise and experience in performing gravity surveys on moving platforms (Marine, Airborne) allowing for the collection of the highest possible quality gravity data using the most up-to-date techniques and, at the same time, allowing the assessment of achieved accuracies.

-Finally, SC2.1 promotes research and development into new instruments and techniques by stimulating communication and cooperation between scientific groups.
-The sub-commission will encourage regional meetings and workshops dedicated to specific problems when and where appropriate.
+• Promote research and development into new instruments and techniques by stimulating communication, cooperation as well as knowledge dissemination between scientific groups worldwide.
+The Sub-commission will encourage regional meetings and dedicated workshops to face specific problems when and where appropriate.

 Program of Activities